Syarif Wijianto

-Syarif Wijianto (born 25 August 1994) is an Indonesian professional footballer who plays as a defender or defensive midfielder for Championship club PSMS Medan.
+Syarif Wijianto (born 25 August 1994) is an Indonesian professional footballer who plays as a defender or defensive midfielder.

 Club career

 PSIM Yogyakarta

 In 2021, Syarif signed a contract with Indonesian Liga 2 club PSIM Yogyakarta.
 He made his league debut on 26 September 2021 in a match against PSCS Cilacap at the Manahan Stadium, Surakarta.

 Persela Lamongan (loan)

 He was signed for Persela Lamongan to play in Liga 1 in the 2021 season.
 Syarif made his league debut on 11 January 2022 in a match against Persita Tangerang at the Ngurah Rai Stadium, Denpasar.